Tony Barrell (broadcaster)

-Anthony "Tony" Barrell (7 May 1940 – 31 March 2011) was an English writer and broadcaster who lived in Sydney, Australia.
+Anthony Barrell (7 May 1940 – 31 March 2011) was an English writer and broadcaster who lived in Sydney, Australia.
 He produced several award-winning radio and television documentaries for the Australian Broadcasting Corporation and the BBC World Service, usually with a focus on Asia and particularly Japan.

 Early life

-Barrell was born in Cheshire, England in 1940; both his parents and most of his family came from the Suffolk town of Stowmarket.
+Barrell was born in Cheshire, England, in 1940; both his parents and most of his family came from the Suffolk town of Stowmarket.
 His maternal grandmother, née Florence Laflin, had a family tree linking her through an unbroken line of agricultural labourers to the end of the sixteenth century.

-He was brought up in the Welsh town of Mold in Flintshire and went to The King's School, Chester in 1951, and then Liverpool University from 1958 to 1961, where he obtained a degree in economics.
+He was brought up in the Welsh town of Mold in Flintshire and went to The King's School, Chester, in 1951, and then Liverpool University from 1958 to 1961, where he obtained a degree in economics.
 He was a student journalist and edited the literary magazine Sphinx.
 The magazine's covers were designed by Bill Harry who later edited Mersey Beat.
 In Liverpool, thanks to a friendship with the London teenage pop poet Royston Ellis, he met George Harrison and Stuart Sutcliffe, the Beatle who was a promising young artist but died of a brain haemorrhage in Hamburg in 1962.